nmiah1/attendee-list-playbook-v2/README.md

 # Ansible Workshop Attendee List to CSV Playbook Version 2
 ## What does this playbook do?
 This playbook will record down the attendees name and emails from the Ansible Wokrshop and store it in a CSV.
-This is then pushed into Google Sheets and shared with the users that are stored upload.py python script
+This is then pushed into Google Sheets and shared with the email accounts that are stored **master-upload.py** python script

 ## Pre-reqs
 1. Make sure that the workshop is fully provionsed and that all the users have used the http://login.d98x.open.redhat.com/ page to grab their workshop credentials.